dewdot/react-clock/README.md

-# A simple digital clock made suing reactjs
+# A simple digital clock made using reactjs

 ### Demo